ChatGPT Won't Cross-Reference Multiple Files

 4. Too many files in the Project, retrieval gets diluted

-How to spot it: Same prompt in the Project vs in a plain chat with just those three files attached → noticeably different = dilution.
+How to spot it: Run the same prompt in the Project vs. in a plain chat with only those three files attached.
+Noticeably different coverage = dilution.

 5. File size imbalance drowns out small files